Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  Reality its self follows the same principles known as the law of <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause and effect</a>.
+  Reality itself follows the same principles known as the law of <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause and effect</a>.

   <br /><br />